Coptimum/iQuHack-2026-Nvidia-Challenge-Quacko-Mode/README.md

 For any questions or additional assistance using Brev, see the [Brev Console Reference](https://docs.nvidia.com/brev/latest/console.html) or reach out to the NVIDIA team on discord.

-## Submitting Instructions and Deadlines
+## Submission Instructions and Deadlines

 > **By 11am eastern time on Sat Jan 31: Team Intent** The Project Lead should fork this repository and share the link along with the team member's discord names with the judges in a DM on discord (do not post to the Discord channel unless you want all the other participants to see your work).